The advent of autumn brings with itself a lot of vibrant colours in our life that once again and re-energizes our mind and soul.

 That is mandatory for each Bengali people and this is the when one of the most important rituals takes place that is sandhi puja.

-It marks the end of astami and the beginning of navami.
+It marks the end of Ashtami and the beginning of Navami.

-Kumari Puja also takes place in this day to preach the significance of feminine power.
+Kumari Puja also takes place on this day to preach the significance of feminine power.

 Women prefer dressing in sarees on the day of Mahastami and men in traditional kurta and pajama.